Array§

 ): boolean

-Returns true if one or more elements of the data
+Returns true if one or more elements of the data array fails to pass the condition.

 Source§notAllElements<I extends any[]>(